laminba2003/spring-consul-webclient/README.md

 ## Creating WebClient

 An inter-service communication is realized by the WebClient from Spring WebFlux project.
-The same as for RestTemplate you should annotate it with Spring Cloud Commons @LoadBalanced .
-It enables integration with service discovery and load balancing using Netflix OSS Ribbon client.
+The same as for RestTemplate you should annotate it with @LoadBalanced.
+It enables integration with service discovery and load balancing using Spring Cloud Load Balancer.
 So, the first step is to declare a client builder bean with **@LoadBalanced** annotation.

 ```java
 @Bean